symfony/symfony-docs/messenger.rst

     The ``in-memory`` transport was introduced in Symfony 4.3.

-The ``in-memory`` transport does not actually delivery messages.
+The ``in-memory`` transport does not actually deliver messages.
 Instead, it holds them in memory during the request, which can be useful for testing.
 For example, if you have an ``async_priority_normal`` transport, you could override it in the ``test`` environment to use this transport: